What is Total Shoulder Replacement?

 - Implants.
 Metal and plastic implants are perfectly positioned to mimic the normal function of a healthy shoulder and then cemented in place.

 - Closure.
 The incision is carefully closed and sterilely dressed.

 The patient is placed in a comfortable sling after the procedure and brought to the postoperative recovery room where they are monitored until they are awake, alert, and ready to be moved to their hospital room or go home.
-After surgery, Orthopaedic Institute of Central Jersey (OIO) Shoulder Specialist will create a physical therapy plan to help restore function and motion to the shoulder.
+After surgery, Orthopaedic Institute of Central Jersey (OICJ) Shoulder Specialist will create a physical therapy plan to help restore function and motion to the shoulder.

 What Does Total Shoulder Replacement Treat?